AshwinDeshpande96/Speech-Generation/README.md

 ## Data Pre-Processing
 The text files contain several punctuation-symbols, numbers, spacings and word inflection.
 It is important to be careful and try to remove characters or letters such that it helps reduce the vocabulary size.
 Otherwise if vocabulary is large the numbers of classes increases.
 And the output layer will now have too many classes to predict.
 Large number of classes will slow down training and will require large resources and time to converge.

+    text = "Today's weather condition is cloudy with a 76% of rain.
+Temperature may remain cool at 21°C with Humidity 61%.
+Rainfall so far is measured at 130mm."

 ### Following punctuations have been removed with exception of period: